 Inside of the gloves is lined with satin nylon that possesses moisture wicking properties.
 This helps to prevent sweat from being absorbed into the padding, which in turn causes the gloves to start smelling.

-You also have the choice of black, purple and red.
+You also have the choice of black, blue, white and red.
 I personally love the black option, however everyone’s got their own preference.

 The Everlast Women’s training gloves are perfect entry level gloves perfect for beginners, or for attending boxing fitness classes.
-As such, the Everlast gloves sport an extremely reasonable price tag, ideal for anyone looking to get their first pair of gloves on a budget.
+As such, the Everlast's sport an extremely reasonable price tag, ideal for anyone looking to get their first pair on a budget.

 Everlast have used premium synthetic leather to construct that gloves, that although isn’t as durable as genuine leather, holds up pretty well and is significantly cheaper.